 Associations Must Give 48 Hours Notice to the Membership of Regular Board Meetings:

-An association must give notice to the members regarding meetings of the board of directors (post developer control) by newsletter, conspicuous posting, or any other reason-able means at least 48 hours in advance of the meeting.
+An association must give notice to the members regarding meetings of the board of directors (post developer control) by newsletter, conspicuous posting, or any other reason–able means at least 48 hours in advance of the meeting.
 The notice must state the date, time, purpose and place of the meeting.
 Pursuant to A.R.S.
 Section 33-1248(E)(2), “[a]n emergency meeting of the board of directors may be called to discuss business or take action that cannot be delayed for the forty-eight hours required for notice.
 At any emergency meeting called by the board of directors, the board of directors may act only on emergency matters.
 The minutes of the emergency meeting shall state the reason necessitating the emergency meeting.
 The minutes of the emergency meeting shall be read and approved at the next regularly scheduled meeting of the board of directors.”

 Requests by Members to Review the Association’s Records: